Athletics: Men's Lacrosse

-In his nine years at Muhlenberg, Chris Bissinger has turned the Mule program from one that went winless in the Centennial Conference to one that qualified for the CC playoffs and received national attention.
+In his 10 years at Muhlenberg, Chris Bissinger has turned the Mule program from one that went winless in the Centennial Conference to one that qualified for the CC playoffs and received national attention.

 Muhlenberg went 10-5 in 2008, reaching the playoffs in one of the strongest men’s lacrosse conferences in Division III.
 The Mules received votes in the national poll for the last third of the season and produced their first two first-team All-CC selections, both of whom went on to receive All-America honorable mention.

 The 2009 team tied for third place in the CC and produced the first two-time All-American in program history.
 The program made more history in 2010 by scoring its first-ever wins against perennial national power Washington and eventual CC champion Haverford, and in 2011 the Mules beat Gettysburg for the first time.